jackabox/2019.jackwhiting.co.uk/content/posts/2019-12-04-setting-up-svelte-with-tailwind-css.md

 ---
-title: 'Installating Svelte & Integrating Tailwind CSS (and PostCSS)'
+title: 'Installing Svelte & Integrating Tailwind CSS (and PostCSS)'
 slug: setting-up-svelte-and-integrating-tailwind-css
 date: 2019-12-04T01:38:00
 description: 'In Part 1 of the series on Working with Svelte we will take a glance at how to set up Svelte 3 from a template and then how to integrate PostCSS, PurgeCSS and Tailwind.
 You will be able to use this to then expand on any other PostCSS plugins (such as autoprefixer or import).'